List of My Hero Academia characters: Class 1-A students

 The main protagonist of the series, Izuku, is a timid, selfless, and Quirkless teenager from a place near Shizuoka Prefecture who dreams of becoming a superhero.
-He is initially portrayed as insecure, tearful, vulnerable, and unexpressive, due to yeаrs of his childhood friend Bakugo looking down on him for lacking a Quirk.
+He is initially portrayed as insecure, tearful, vulnerable, and unexpressive, due to years of his childhood friend Bakugo looking down on him for lacking a Quirk.
 He is also a diligent and strong-willed student, being very enthusiastic about topics related to heroes.
 His dream drives him to write notes about everything he learns regarding heroes' Quirks and fighting capabilities.
 He sometimes even surprises the heroes themselves with his vast knowledge.
 Thanks to this practice, Izuku has developed a keen analytical mind and can quickly form complex battle plans, factoring in the ways he can use the Quirks of allies and enemies alike to best advantage.
 He helps, or lectures, people with personal and emotional problems, regardless whether it is any of his business, claiming that a hero should meddle in other people's lives.
 He externalizes his observations by mumbling, a habit that annoys his peers, including All Might.
 It is implied that he has a crush on Ochaco, as he has been shown to blush around her more than other girls.
 After attempting to save Bakugo from a villain, All Might chooses him to inherit his abilities and become the ninth user of One For All (ワン・フォー・オール, Wan Fō Ōru), a transferable Quirk that allows a hero to stockpile power and thus grants immense strength, speed, stamina, and durability.
 Eventually, Izuku becomes the first user to manifest a psychic link with the spirits of past One For All users and inherit their Quirks.
 After nearly a year of school activities and internships, some of which are interrupted by villain attacks, Izuku learns that All for One's apprentice Tomura Shigaraki has become powerful enough to steal One for All.
 As a result, Izuku decides to leave U.A. in order to combat Shigaraki and his army of villains without endangering his classmates.
 Prior to leaving, he informs his classmates and several top heroes about One for All, the latter of whom assist him in hunting down the villains.